 How do dehumidifiers work?

 Air is drawn in to the dehumidifier and any moisture contained in that air is condensed onto cold coils.
 This dries the air.
 The dry air then passes over hot coils and is circulated back into the room.
 The moisture that condensed onto the cold coils is drained into a tank or “pint”.
 You have to periodically empty this tank to avoid overflow.
 Some dehumidifiers can simply be set to a certain humidity percentage and it will automatically run itself to maintain that specified level.
-If you don’t feel like emptying the tank, you may be able to work a pump system and direct the water safely away from your foundation.
+If you don’t feel like emptying the you may find one with a pump system that you can then direct so that the water safely away from your foundation.

 Who can benefit from a dehumidifier?